-We like to say that we Christians are a voice for the voiceless, but is not the case.
-All people have voices, but the problem is that we have taken part in benefiting from systems that puts a hand over the mouths of the vulnerable.
-The privilege is having the ability to turn a blind eye turn a blind eye to injustice and suffering and hope it remains to keep you unaffected.
+We like to say that we Christians are a voice for the voiceless, but this is not the case.
+There is no such thing as a voiceless voice; the problem is that we have taken part in benefiting from systems that puts a hand over the mouths of the vulnerable.
+The privilege is having the ability to turn a blind eye turn a blind eye to injustice and suffering, hoping that it remains to keep you unaffected.

-We have the ability make a difference in a world that seems to thrive on the indifference of others.
+We have the ability make a difference in a world that seems to thrive on indifference.
 We can decide to only post things that show love toward the most vulnerable instead of a hatred for leaders.
 We can choose to donate our lightly used items to local refugee resettlement programs who help families get a fresh start.
-We can march in rallies, get activate politically (peacefully), and speak up for the voices that are being gagged.
+We can march in rallies, get activate politically (peacefully), and help raise the voices that are silenced.
 We can attend town halls, write letters to our representatives, and plainly let people know that we have had enough.